softengrmuhammadnabeel/bgChanger-smile/README.md

-# bgChanger Site
+# Change Bg With Smiles

-Welcome to the bgChanger site repository!
+Welcome to the bgChanger-smile repository!
 This project is built using Vite, React, and JavaScript.
 With this project, you can change the background of your site dynamically.

 ## Preview